 For many decades, the FMCG industry has enjoyed considerable success and is seen as an efficient market through mass brands.
 This success owed much to a widely used five-point value-creation model.
 FMCG companies did the following:

-• Successfully formed relationships with other mass retailers and grocers that provide advantaged access to consumers.
+- They successfully formed relationships with other mass retailers and grocers that provide access to consumers.

-• Implemented mergers and acquisitions to consolidate markets and create a basis for organic growth post-acquisition.
+- They implemented mergers and acquisitions to consolidate markets and create a basis for organic growth post acquisition.

 But the five strategic pillars that fuelled the FMCG industry’s success have lost considerable steam and now face tremendous pressure as consumer behaviors shift and the channel landscape changes.

-Millennial and baby boomer consumers differ fundamentally.
+Millennial and baby boomers differ fundamentally.
 So, yesterday’s marketing standards make mass brands and mass channels ill-suited to them.
-Digital-device penetration is revolutionizing how brands learn about and engage with consumers and how consumers learn about and engage with brands.
+Digital-device penetration is revolutionizing how brands learn about and engage with consumers and vice versa.

-To survive and win in the coming decades, FMCG companies need to reduce their reliance on mass brands and offline mass channels, embrace technology-driven trends, and capitalize on millennial preferences and digital marketing in the FMCG sector to grow quickly.
+To survive and win in the coming decades, FMCG companies need to reduce their reliance on offline mass channels, embrace technology-driven trends, and capitalize on millennial preferences and digital marketing to grow quickly.
 Going forward, they will need to adopt a “now, new, next” approach.
 Further, FMCG brands will need to treat e-commerce as part of their core business and maximize their success in the e-marketplace.

 Let us learn how digital marketing can benefit FMCG brands and 10 out-of-the-box content marketing tips for the FMCG industry.